Board of trustees

 Hilary Newiss is a lawyer and former partner in Denton Hall solicitors.
 She specialises in intellectual property law and has served on several public bodies in the science, innovation, health and ethics fields.
 As well as being Chair of National Voices, Hilary is a Trustee of the Natural History Museum, a part time Tribunal Judge and a former Non-Executive Director of the Francis Crick Institute.

 Jean is a qualified accountant with broad financial management and operations experience gained primarily in the finance sector.
 Most recently she was the Group Finance Director at a direct investment and corporate finance advisory firm.
-Jean is also Treasurer of the Phoenix Cinema Trust and serves as a Governor on the Audit and Compliance Committee of the University of Bedfordshire.
+Jean is also Treasurer of the Phoenix Cinema Trust and serves as an Independent Member on the Audit and Compliance Committee of the University of Bedfordshire.

 Catherine Davies is Director of Cooperation and Competition at NHS Improvement.
 A qualified solicitor, Catherine previously held senior public sector regulatory roles at Monitor, the Royal Free London NHS Foundation Trust, the NHS Cooperation and Competition Panel and the Competition Commission.
 Prior to this Catherine was in practice with a global law firm, advising on UK and EU merger and competition.